The non-living component(s) of an organism’s environment.

 Caused or produced by humans.

-An organism that resides at the top of the food chain and has few to no predators.
+Organisms that reside at the top of the food chain and have few to no predators.
 They help regulate the food chain.
+Also referred to as a top predator.

 One of the three domains, which consists of unicellular microorganisms that do not contain a cell nucleus or membrane-bound organelles in their cells.
 They often live in extreme environments and include methanogens, extreme halophiles, and hyperthermophiles.